Jimin of BTS to release debut solo album ‘Face’ in March

 The statement says that the album is part of the “various activities” through which the 27-year-old BTS member will see fans.

-BIGHIT MUSIC said that the album is available for pre-order starting 22 February at 11 am KST.
+BIGHIT MUSIC said that the album is available for pre-order starting 22 February at 11 am KST (10am SGT).

 Jimin had earlier hinted at a March release